igorw765/Regulus-Spotify/README.md

 4. If your monitor resolution is not 1080x1920p, you may need to modify the code manually.
 To change the position of elements, play with the `offset`, `voffset`, and `alignr` values.

-5. To modify the color of the text, change this line in the `Regulus.conf` file: `color3 = 'ED8207',` to the corresponding hex code.
+5. To modify the color of the text, execute `color.sh` script located in `scripts` folder.

-6. To change the rings color, modify the values of `bg_colour` and `fg_colour` in the `rings.lua` file located in the `scripts` folder.
+6. To change the rings color, execute `rings.sh` script located in `scripts` folder.

-7. To display network speeds properly, you need to modify the `downspeedgraph` and `upspeedgraph` lines in the `Regulus.conf` file to match the name of the network adapter used by your system.
-You can use the `ip a` command to check the name of your network adapter.
+7. To display network speeds properly, execute `network.sh` script located in `scripts` folder

 8. Assign your current city's `city_id` to the `city_id=` line inside the `weather.sh` file located in the `scripts` folder.
 You can find your city's ID on the [OpenWeatherMap website](https://openweathermap.org/).
+You can also execute `localization.sh` script located in `scripts` folder

 9. Start the theme by running the `start.sh` script:
    ```